Comparison: Site Maps vs Vector Site Maps

-The image and article explain the differences between a 2D Realistic Site Map and a 2D Basic Site Map.
+The image and article explain the differences between a Site Map and a Vector Site Map.

-Both the Realistic and the Basic site maps contain roads, amenities, parking, building numbers and locations.
+Both the standard and the vector site maps contain roads, amenities, parking, building numbers and locations.
 The map will visually distinguish property features such as your clubhouse, pool, leasing office, dog park, and major natural features.
 Each map also includes attractive design details such as vehicles, a North-oriented compass icon, trees, walking paths, and water features.

 An unlimited number of changes can be made until final approval.
 Turnaround time is the same for both styles.
 The files you receive include a JPG image file for the web and a PDF file for print.

-Here's a short summary of how Realistic Site Maps differ from Basic Site Maps:
+Here's a short summary of how standard Site Maps differ from Vector Site Maps:

-- Though it is a two-dimensional image, a Realistic Site Map is designed in a 3D application so that it has much more depth, contrast, vibrant colors, and detail.
-By contrast, a Basic Site Map is published with an architectural drafting application and consequently has a simple, conventional, and illustrative appearance.
+- Though it is a two-dimensional image, a standard Site Map is designed in a 3D application so that it has much more depth, contrast, vibrant colors, and detail.
+By contrast, a Vector Site Map is published with an architectural drafting application and consequently has a simple, conventional, and illustrative appearance.

-- A Realistic Site Map is a rendering that we provide in a raster/pixel file format.
-A Basic Site Map is published in a vector file format so that the resolution of the image features remain clear no matter the level of zoom used in viewing the image.
+- A standard Site Map is a rendering that we provide in a raster/pixel file format.
+A Vector Site Map is published in a vector file format so that the resolution of the image features remain clear no matter the level of zoom used in viewing the image.

 - After choosing and designing a style, it isn't possible to convert it to the other style.
 If it is necessary to change the style, then the map will need to be reproduced in the other style (a conversion fee will apply).